-Mr Roberts said NSW Government supported the right to legal protests in accordance with the law, but unlawful activity was risky and costly.
+Mr Roberts said the government supported the right to legal protests in accordance with the law, but unlawful activity was risky and costly.

 “Unlawful activities put the safety of protesters and workers at risk and are costly for businesses and the public.
 Communities also suffer, with the deployment of Police resources.”

 Australian Petroleum Production and Exploration Association chief executive Malcolm Roberts supported the proposed changes and said unlawful protest had targeted local landholder families and gas industry workers.

 NSW Minerals Council chief executive Stephen Galilee said mine workers faced increased safety risks from illegal protests.